philc/book-notes/four thousand weeks - oliver burkeman.md

     * The better you are at doing things, ironically, the more things you end up having to do.
 * Facing finitude (chap 3)
   * (Beautiful chapter)
-  * "As I make hundreds of smaller choices throughout the day, I'm building a life --but at one and the same time, I'm closing off the possibility of countless others, forever."
+  * "As I make hundreds of smaller choices throughout the day, I'm building a life -- but at one and the same time, I'm closing off the possibility of countless others, forever."
   * "Any finite life -- even the best one you could possibly imagine -- is therefore a matter of ceaselessly waving goodbye to possibility."